ZIYU-DEEP/RL-Reading-Group/README.md

 *Preprint, 2021*
 > This paper is like a follow-up work on IPPO.
 Differently, the critic part of MAPPO uses the (agent-specific) *global state* as the input, unlike the observations used in IPPO.
 >
-> Several algorithmic tricks are also discussed in this paper, like the value normalization, action masking, etc.
+> Several algorithmic tricks are discussed in this paper, like value normalization, action masking, etc.

 <!-- **** [[link]()] \
 \